 Types of debt investment

-Simply put, debt represents an IOU given from a company, a government entity, or private borrower to an investor in exchange for cash.
+Simply put, debt represents an IOU given from a company, a government entity, or a private borrower to an investor in exchange for cash.
 A debt security is generally issued for a fixed term with the intention of paying a predetermined amount of interest on the debt at fixed intervals during the term and then repaying the face value at the end.
 Within this universe:

 - Unsecured debt is a general obligation of the issuer and may be repaid out of any available revenue source.